A-Evan-S/a-evan-s.github.io/site/pages/posts/drafts/hexagonal_wireworld.md

 </div>
 </div>

+There are many other cellular automata using different states, rules, definitions of neighbors, or even numbers of dimensions.
+It is a [rabbit hole](https://en.wikipedia.org/wiki/Cellular_automaton#Specific_rules) well worth exploring.

 ## Wireworld

 Wireworld, a cellular automaton first proposed by Brian Silverman, is relatively constrained compared to the Game of Life.
-Rather than allow every cell to transition freely, simulations are constrained to pre-initialized paths (wires) and the rest of the cells are set to an Empty state which can only transition to itself.
+Rather than allow every cell to transition freely, simulations are constrained to pre-initialized paths (conductors) and the rest of the cells are set to an empty state which can only transition to itself.

-More precicely, Wireworld uses four different cell states:
+More precisely, Wireworld uses four different cell states with their own transition rules:

-1. Empty
+1. <button inert class="sample-cell">
-2. Electron Head
-3. Electron Tail
-4. Conductor

-The rules for the transitions between these states are relatively simple.
-At each step
+        <div class="color-swatch" style="background-color: #F0F0F0;"></div>

-1. *Empty* cells always stay Empty
+   </button>**Empty** cells always stay Empty
+2. <button inert class="sample-cell">
+        <div class="color-swatch" style="background-color: #29b1ff;"></div>
-2. *Electron Heads* transition to Electron Tails
+   </button>**Electron Heads** transition to Electron Tails
+3. <button inert class="sample-cell">
+        <div class="color-swatch" style="background-color: #a1cae6;"></div>
-3. *Electron Tails* transition to Conductors
+   </button>**Electron Tails** transition to Conductors
+4. <button inert class="sample-cell">
+        <div class="color-swatch" style="background-color: #aaaaaa;"></div>
-4. *Conductors* transition to Electron Heads if one or two neighboring (Moore neighborhood) cells are electron heads
+   </button>**Conductors** transition to Electron Heads if one or two neighboring (Moore neighborhood) cells are electron heads

 In effect, this means that a long sequence of connected Conductor cells acts as a wire and pairs of Electron Heads and Electron Tails move along these wires.
 However, the constraint that three or more Electron Heads stop the propagation of the "electron" creates opportunities to design interesting circuits.

 <div class="demo-container">
 <div class="demo-buttons">